 One of my favorite websites to use for virtual manipulatives is mathlearningcenter.org.
-The website is user friendly and the apps are free!
+The website is user-friendly and the apps are free!
 You can access the manipulatives from a tablet app or the web app.
-Let me show you how I use the base ten blocks (number pieces) app they have.
+Here’s how I use the base ten blocks (number pieces) app they have.

-First thing, what piece is what?
-The flat represents the ones place, the long/stick represents the tenths place, and the small cube represents the hundredths place.
-When I’m going over the pieces and what they mean, I also explain that if we were to take the hundredths place and break it up in to ten “teeny tiny little baby pieces,” we would have thousandths.
+The flat represents the one place, the long/stick represents the tenths place, and the small cube represents the hundredths place.
+When I’m going over the pieces and what they mean, I also explain that if we were to take the hundredths place and break it up into ten “teeny tiny little baby pieces,” we would have thousandths.
 Students laugh when I do that, but it helps them to remember the next place value!

 The Value of the Decimal

 Let’s get down to business.
-The first thing I show my students is comparing decimals with base ten blocks to understand the full value of the decimal and what it looks like.
-I really emphasize the number of each place value by breaking down the number to each place value.
+The first skill I show my students are comparing decimals with base ten blocks.
+This helps them to understand the full value of the decimal and what it looks like.
+I really emphasize the number of each place value.
 When I’m teaching the value of the digits, I also teach the amount of each place value.
-For example, if the number is 6.34 I teach what number is in each place value position, but then I also teach them that there are 63 tenths and 4 hundredths or 634 hundredths in the number.
+For example, if the number is 6.34 I teach what number is in each place value position.
+Then I also teach them that there are 63 tenths and 4 hundredths or 634 hundredths in the number.
 To extend this concept, I also have them tell me how many thousandths there are – 6,340.

 I relate this concept to money to make it more meaningful to them.
-I say, “If this was money, how many dimes would make $6.34?” and they get that Aha! moment realizing that 10 times make $1, so 60 dimes make $6 and 3 dimes make the $0.30, so 63 dimes make $6.30, and then add the 4 pennies to make the total $6.34.
-Teaching the decimals this way really helps to emphasize the conceptual understanding of the value of the decimal and makes for teaching decimal operations a whole lot easier!
+I say, “If this was money, how many dimes would make $6.34?” and they get that Aha! moment realizing that 10 dimes make $1, so 60 dimes make $6 and 3 dimes make the $0.30.
+So 63 dimes make $6.30, and then add the 4 pennies to make the total $6.34.
+Teaching the decimals this way really helps to emphasize the conceptual understanding of the value of the decimal and makes decimal operations a whole lot easier!

 When comparing decimals with the base ten blocks, you show each decimals value and compare the sizes of the decimals.
 When students have a good understanding of the value of the decimal, this makes for an easier time comparing the value of the decimals.